-To explain your Week 2 to a man, try this:
+How to explain your Week 2 to a man:

 Now I’m not going to be this way 100% of the time, mind you.
 You’ll still tick me off if you, say, put the empty milk carton back in the fridge or eat the last cookie.
 (By the way, never eat the last cookie.)
 But, these good feelings will definitely be a general trend.

 I am prone to being more impulsive and doing way more daring stuff than I normally do.
 But, hey, we’ve all been there, right?
 How else would you explain doing a beer bong upside down in that picture I found of you?
 I’m just giving you a heads-up when you wonder why I’m suddenly singing karaoke–loudly–to the music playing over the PA in the middle of the frozen foods aisle in the supermarket or am taking your go-kart out for a joy ride.
 Just roll with it and move on.

 For women with male romantic partners, add this: